xinchen13/gem5-noc/README.md

 ```

 ### Print debug messages
-debug messages throughout the Garnet code are in the following format:
+Debug messages throughout the Garnet code are in the following format:
 `DPRINTF(RubyNetwork, "Debug message is here and is printing value %d", variable)`

 We can add our own debug messages across the code to track the progress of a flit.
 To print the debug messages, add `--debug-flags=RubyNetwork` as follows: